BIOLOGY

 AS Candidates

-Students begin the AS course as soon as they return from Service Projects and Lower 6 selection.
-A good grounding in Chemistry and Mathematics are recommended as well as an A grade at IGCSE.
+Students begin the AS course when they return from Service Projects and Lower 6 selection.
+A good grounding in Chemistry and Mathematics, and an A grade at IGCSE Biology are recommended.

-The AS introduces cellular ultra-structure, biochemistry and enzymes, transport at a cellular level, cell and nuclear division, genetic control, mass transport in plants and humans, infectious diseases and immunity, gas exchange and diseases of the gas exchange system with an emphasis on the effects of smoking.
+The AS introduces cellular ultrastructure, biochemistry, enzymes, cellular transport, cell and nuclear division, genetic control, mass transport in plants and humans, infectious diseases and immunity, and gas exchange.

 There are three AS examinations done at the end of the year: